Business Process Automation Reloaded: A Key Ingredient for Successful Digital Transformation

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Anurag Shah, the Head of Products and Solutions at Newgen Software, explains how business process automation technologies can be the key to successful digital transformation.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Anurag Shah, the Head of Products and Solutions at Newgen Software, explains how business process automation technologies can be the key to successful digital transformation.

 Organizations are like organisms.
 For sustained progress and effective performance, they must move forward with synergy.
 This applies to operational cohesiveness as well as strategic agility.
 And when enterprises undertake digital transformation, they aim to transform to create more cohesive operations that can consistently deliver superior customer experience.